 Belief—The Aura of Success

-employees and prospective suppliers and customers will be more likely to take
+prospective suppliers and customers will be more likely to take a

-a chance on you than on someone with identical objective qualifications but
+chance on you than on someone with identical objective qualifications

-without your air of success.
-Just as importantly, you will be more likely
+but without your air of success.
+Just as importantly, you will be more

-to take a chance on yourself.
-You will risk the money time and energy that
+likely to take a chance on yourself.
+You will risk the money time and

 So even in purely rational ordinary manifesting, belief in your success makes a difference.
 In higher-order manifesting, belief is the difference.
 Let me state it again.
 The difference between fantasy and reality is belief.
 Whoever is in charge of magic in the universe seems just as impressed as anyone else by an aura of success.

-that the pencil with which you are touching my arm is a cigarette, I will
+tell me that the pencil with which you are touching my arm is a